foodinsect/ALU_74181/README.md

 - **Combinational Logic Design**: This design uses the combinational logic circuit diagram to replicate the ALU 74181 functionality.
 - **Logic Gate Implementation**: The implementation details follow the circuit diagram with logic gates to achieve the desired operations.

-### Files

-- `alu_74181_comb.v`: Verilog implementation of the ALU 74181 based on the combinational logic circuit diagram.
-- `tb_alu_74181_comb.v`: Testbench for simulating and verifying the functionality of the ALU 74181 combinational logic version.

 ---